-On the exploration front, the Mineral Juanicipio Technical Committee has initiated a 20,000-metre exploration drill program for the Juanicipio Property in 2017 to test various targets within the property boundaries.
-Dr. Peter Megaw, the Company's Chief Exploration Officer and the MAG exploration team have been involved with Fresnillo in selecting drill targets for the anticipated 2017 programs.
+On the exploration front, the Technical Committee approved a 20,000-metre exploration drill program for the Juanicipio Property to test various targets within the property boundaries.
+Dr. Peter Megaw, the Company's Chief Exploration Officer, and the MAG exploration team have been involved with Fresnillo in selecting drill targets for this program.
+Drilling commenced in July.